-The Learning Coach and scholar must ensure that activity logs are accurate, marking activity each day in the relevant subject areas.
-Activities may include virtual course sessions, outside course sessions, lessons at home, field trips, etc. This log is a mandatory requirement and must be updated weekly.
+The learning coach and scholar must ensure that activity logs are accurate, marking activity each day in the relevant subject areas.
+Activities may include virtual course sessions, outside course sessions, lessons at home, field trips, etc. This log is a mandatory requirement and must be updated daily and signed by the learning coach or authorized contact each Learning Period

-Blanks on the activity log from lack of educational activity for the day are considered unexcused absences.
+Blanks on the activity log from lack of educational activity for the day or from lack of connections with the ST are considered absences.
+All absences are unexcused.

-Work Sample Requirements
+Body of Work Requirements

-In order for attendance credit to be given, representative work samples must be emailed to the teacher when requested and in accordance with the frequency, time, and manner specified in the board policy on independent study and the applicable provisions of the Master Agreement.
-Work samples need to be submitted to the assigned supervising teacher each learning period.
+In order for attendance credit to be given and to monitor scholar academic progress, a representative body of work must be provided to the teacher through the learning management system ("LMS") when requested and in accordance with the frequency, time, and manner specified in the Board Policy on Independent Study and the applicable provisions of the Master Agreement.

-If the teacher feels the need to seek further or alternate samples, those must be provided within three (3) days of the request.
+If the ST requires further or alternate work as part of the body of work to determine attendance or grades, those must be provided within three (3) days of the request.

-Teachers will give scholars due dates and the quantity and descriptions of work samples that should be submitted.
+STs will give scholars due dates and the quantity and descriptions of the body of work that should be submitted in accordance with the Independent Study Board Policy.

-It is essential that these work samples are submitted on time.
-Failure to do so can result in academic or disciplinary sanctions.
+It is essential that the body of work is submitted on time.
+Failure to do so can result in academic or disciplinary sanctions, including truancy.